shidhincr/query-executor/README.md

 ## Performance Improvements

-- React window for rendering the table.
-(Virtualization)
 - to be added
+- React router lazy loading routes for reducing bundle size
+- Later: Switch to @tanstack/react-table for rendering the table. it support Virtualization

 ## Performance metrics (to be filled)